 A book with the title “Why the World Doesn’t Exist”, is quite a statement.
 The philosopher Markus Gabriel, born in 1980, landed a hit with the work.
 His school of thought is called “New Realism”.
 He rejects the existence of a world in which everything is connected to everything, instead there are many different worlds and realities in the form of excepts existing next to each other.
 In 2009 Gabriel was Germany’s youngest professor of philosophy to be appointed to the Chair for Epistemology, Modern and Contemporary Philosophy at the University of Bonn.
 He has long been considered one of the most important contemporary German philosophers.
 Jan Willmroth

 His father was a bricklayer, his mother a cleaning lady.
 He rose from being an apprentice at Hoechst via second-chance education to become the new head of the German Trade Union Confederation (DGB).
 A model curriculum vitae for a worker’s leader.
 However, the SPD member hasn’t succumbed to black and white thinking.
 The economist wants to recruit more higher earners to the trade unions – a long road, even for a long distance runner.
 Thomas Öchsner

 Trail Blazers – the Founder Prize of the SZ Economic Summit

 In 2016 the Süddeutsche Zeitung’s Economic Summit held the first edition of its start-up competition “Trail Blazer”, with awards going to Germany’s best company founders.
 The winner: Adheysys Medical.
 In the final: Seven additional, fantastic companies.
-Find out everything about the competition, the finalists – and the next round in 2017.
+Find out everything about the competition and the next round in 2017.